Table of Contents

 Neutral industries, such as healthcare, telco, and retail, are more flexible in terms of style preference.
 Companies in these sectors favor a traditional look but also appreciate some creativity.
 Hence, if you’re into these types of industries, use a font style that balances simplicity and ingenuity.

-Unlike serif fonts, sans-serif does not have extending features at the end of the strokes.
+Unlike serif fonts, sans-serif does not have to extend features at the end of the strokes.
 These fonts offer a cleaner and more modern style, making them ideal for neutral industries.
 Arial, Helvetica Calibri, Tahoma, and Verdana are some of the recommended resume font styles that belong to the sans-serif font group.
 Their clean lines and sharp edges make them more legible.
 Additionally, these fonts are considered ATS and human reader-friendly.

 3) Recommended fonts for progressive industries